Chimney Cleaning – Full guide and checklist

 Before setting out a fire, check the status of the chimney structure.
 Look if it has cracks, missing mortar, and loose bricks.
 Check the liner of your chimney if there are deteriorating signs.
 The cracks and spall of the walls of the chimney from the interior to the outside designs will tell you that there is a deteriorating sign on your chimney, so that is why you should call an expert to look at it.

-Place a wire-mesh lid to serve as the cover of your chimney for the safety of the animals that might find themselves lost in the structure like birds and squirrels and it will also serve as a protection from rain and other debris such as branches, bird poop, dirt from getting inside your house.
-You do not want any dead animal coming down your chimney while devising on the way to clean it.
+Place a wire-mesh lid to serve as the cap of your chimney for the safety of the animals that might find themselves lost in the structure, like birds and squirrels.
+It will also serve as protection from rain and other debris such as branches, bird poop, dirt from getting inside your house.
+You do not want any dead animal coming down your chimney while you attempt to clean it.

 Always check the damper